HunterHoch256/cacheSimulator/README.md

 This project used Github as a source for uploading project updates.

-FOR TESTING, use the following line to start the program:
+FOR TESTING, use the NEW (as of "finished" Milestone 1) following line to start the program:
-Sim -f trace1.trc -f trace2.trc -f trace3.trc -s 512 -b 16 -a 8 -r RR -p 1024
+Sim -f Trace1.trc -f trace2.trc -f trace3.trc -s 512 -b 16 -a 8 -r RR -p 1024

+Notice the first trace file is called "Trace1.trc".
+This is very important.